Atlanta Back Injury Attorneys

 In either of these scenarios, your back injury may develop over time, as a result of repetitive stress or overuse.
 At the other end of the spectrum, some workers experience sudden and immediate neck or back injuries as a result of an unexpected collision or fall.

-What Should I do After a Back Injury at Work?
+What Should I do After a Back Injury at Work in Atlanta?

 If you’ve hurt your back while working, you have the right to file a claim for workers’ compensation benefits through your employer.